bruceyo/EGCN/README.md

 ```

 ### KIMORE
 For the **KIMORE** dataset, we perform manul segmentation on based on exercise specific features.
-Below are 8 samples of the exercises segmented from **KIMORE**.
+Below are depth views of the exercises in **KIMORE**.
 Es2-4 are segmented as the left and right directions.

 <table style="width:100%; table-layout:fixed;">
   <tr>